-The Wisconsin Department of Natural Resources will release its final draft of its Industrial Sand Mining Strategic Analysis in the summer of 2017.
-Midwest Environmental Advocates will review the report and answer questions for Wisconsinites who are following the project.
+The Wisconsin Department of Natural Resources released its final draft of its Industrial Sand Mining Strategic Analysis in the summer of 2017.
+Midwest Environmental Advocates reviewed the report in order to answer questions for Wisconsinites who are following the project.

 Strategic Analysis of Frac Sand Mining: The Basics